Skip to main content

 You can love someone and be hurt by them.
 You can miss someone and be angry at them.
 Writing lets you hold all of these feelings at once without having to explain or justify them.

 Some family wounds go back years or decades.
-Writing can be part of processing what happened—not to fix it, but to acknowledge it and begin to let it go.
+Writing can be part of processing what happened, not to fix it, but to acknowledge it and begin to let it go.

 Sometimes the person you need to write to is gone, or the relationship is too broken.
-Writing gives you a way to express what they'll never hear—and that can still matter.
+Writing gives you a way to express what they'll never hear, and that can still matter.

 "Family means everything and nothing can be simple."

 Write through the complexity.
 No explanations needed.
-No judgment given.

 What People Write About